• Skip to Content

 EGR 315Capstone Design III4

 A minimum of 14 additional credit hours in engineering topics must be satisfied through engineering technical electives and courses designated as engineering topics.
 Computer Science (CSC) topics may count as part of the minimum of 47 semester credit hours of engineering topics.
-The pre-approved Computer Science courses that may count are CSC 102, 111, 112, 201, 250, 251, 301, 311, 331, 371, 373, 374, 375.
+The pre-approved Computer Science courses that may count are CSC 102, 111, 112, 201, 250, 251, 301, 311, 331, 332, 341, 371, 373, 374, 375.
 A maximum of 4 credit hours may come from either CSC 111 or CSC 112 towards the minimum of 47 credit hours of engineering topics.
-If a student would like to petition for a different Computer Science course to count towards engineering topics, they must request this in writing from the Engineering Academic Advisor and include a copy of the course syllabus.
+If a student would like to petition for a different Computer Science course to count towards engineering topics, they must request this in writing from the Engineering Curriculum Committee.

 To be well-positioned for junior-level EGR coursework and to complete the degree in four years, students should complete the following courses during the first two years and should earn a minimum overall GPA of 2.0 in the following courses: